 The National Education Association believes that all persons, regardless of sexual orientation or gender identity, should be afforded equal opportunity and guaranteed a safe and inclusive environment within the public education system.
 The Association also believes a safe and inclusive environment ensures that all transgender students have access to the bathroom or locker room of their choice and protects them from breaches of confidentiality.
 The Association further believes that gender-neutral options should be available.
-The Association believes that LGBTO+ students have the right to privacy and confidentiality regarding their sexual orientation, gender identity, and gender expression.
+The Association believes that LGBTQ+ students have the right to privacy and confidentiality regarding their sexual orientation, gender identity, and gender expression.
 Further, educators must respect these students and their choice of whether or not to reveal their orientation, identity, or expression.
+The Association also believes that laws or policies should not require educators to violate a student's right to privacy or confidentiality.

 The Association also believes that, for students who are struggling with their sexual orientation, gender identity, or gender expression, every school district and educational institution should provide counseling services and programs-staffed by trained personnel-that deal with high suicide and dropout rates and the high incidence of teen prostitution.
-The Association further believes that therapies designed to alter a student's orientation or identity are harmful to the emotional development of lesbian, gay, bisexual, transgender, non-binary, and questioning (LGBTQ+) students.
+The Association further believes that therapies designed to alter a student's orientation or identity are harmful to the emotional development of lesbian, gay, bisexual, transgender, non-binary, and questioning (LGBTO+) students.
 Therefore, students should have access to gender-affirming health care.
-(1988, 2022)
+(1988, 2024)